Office hours take place in district on the third Friday of every month at the following times and locations:

 Hank earned bachelor and doctorate degrees in veterinary medicine from Michigan State University.
 After college, Hank proudly served as a Captain in the United States Army from 1968-1971.

 In 1972, Hank returned home to Livingston County and independently started his veterinary practice, Kern Road Veterinary Clinic, P.C., which now includes eight veterinarians and provides equine and small animal veterinary service to most of southeast and central Michigan.
-Hank later sold the practice yet he still continues to work on staff as a business manager.

 PUBLIC OFFICES AND AFFILIATIONS